codygibb/blueshell/README.md

 - Error objects
 - Change `print` to `println`, and then make `print` not output newlines.
 - HTTP support
-- Change `typeof` from keyword to builtin function.

 ## Built-in